Accessible Capacity of Secondary Users: Bounds on the Accessible Capacity

 \section{Bounds on the Accessible Capacity}

-In this section, we derive bounds on the accessible capacity of the secondary users.
-For doing so, we rewrite the considered system in~(\ref{eqnIFCCseq}) in terms of random variables as
+In this section, we derive bounds on the accessible capacity for the secondary users.
+For doing so, we rewrite the considered system in~(\ref{eqnIFCseq}) in terms of random variables as

-where \begin{itemize} \item ${\bf X}_1$ is a random sequence of length $nN$ whose probability mass function $p_1({\bf x}_1)$ can be determined by the i.u.d. input to the encoder as well as the initial state of the encoder, in other words, ${\bf X}_1$ is uniformly distributed over $\mathscr{C}_1$ for a given intial state; \item ${\bf Z}_1$ and ${\bf Z}_2$ are two sequences of i.i.d.
+where \begin{itemize} \item ${\bf X}_1$ is a random sequence of length $nN$ whose pmf $p({\bf x}_1)$ can be determined by the i.u.d. input to the encoder together with the initial state of the encoder, that is, ${\bf X}_1$ is uniformly distributed over $\mathscr{C}_1$ for a given initial state; \item ${\bf Z}_1$ and ${\bf Z}_2$ are two sequences of i.i.d.
 Gaussian random variables of variance one; \item ${\bf X}_2$ is a random sequence of length $nN$ whose distribution is to be determined. \end{itemize}